Tao-pyth/python_ygo_research/README.md

 ## Setup

 1. Clone this repository.
-2. Ensure the `external_resource` directory exists (ignored by git) for the SQLite database and other exported data.
+2. Ensure the `external_resource` directory exists (ignored by git).
+It will be created automatically on first run and stores the SQLite database, logs and other exported data.
-3. Default configuration is stored in `external_resource/config/config.json`.
-This file will be created automatically on first run if it does not exist.
-You can edit this file to set the KivyMD color palette and theme style used by the application.
+3. Default configuration is stored in `resource/json/config.json`.
+On first launch this file is copied to `external_resource/config/config.json` if it does not already exist.
+You can edit the copied file to change the KivyMD color palette and theme style used by the application.
    The application uses the Windows standard Japanese font `C:\Windows\Fonts\msgothic.ttc` by default.
 Enable the custom font option in the settings screen if you wish to upload another font file.

 ## Running the Application